COVID-19: This Is the Deadliest County in America

 According to The New York Times, South Dakota currently is one of the hardest-hit states in America and one where the rates of “new deaths are increasing.”

-Except for Jerauld and Bon Homme, each hard-hit county, based on both confirmed death rates and confirmed case rates, is in the South and in relatively rural areas.
-Based on its population and size, Jerauld County is also nearly as rural as a county gets.
+Except for Jerauld, Bon Homme and Norton, each hard-hit county, based on both confirmed death rates and confirmed case rates, is in the South and in relatively rural areas.
+However, based on its population and size, Jerauld County is also nearly as rural as a county gets.